 About the showDisney musical Mary Poppins flies back into London’s West End, promising to spread a little magic amongst audiences.
 Arriving at the Prince Edward Theatre, where it originally premiered in 2004 starring Laura Michelle Kelly, the much-loved musical replaces the hugely successful Aladdin.
+Catch it from 23 October 2019.

 Based on Walt Disney’s beloved 1964 film of the same name, which starred Julie Andrews and Dick Van Dyke, the thrilling story follows magical nanny Mary Poppins as she arrives to assist the Banks family.
 Teaming up with chimney-sweep Bert, the pair vow to help Jane and Michael, and their parents in an incredibly exciting adventure.